-The Bureau of Land Management (BLM) is revising the existing resource management plans (RMP) for Western Oregon.
-These plans will determine how these BLM-administered lands will be managed to further the recovery of threatened and endangered species, to provide for clean water, to restore fire-adapted ecosystems, to produce a sustained yield of timber products, and to provide for recreation opportunities.
-Draft RMPs, accompanied by a draft Environmental Impact Statement (DEIS), will be released in April 2015.
+The BLM is revising the existing RMPs for Western Oregon.
+These plans will determine how these BLM-administered lands will be managed to produce a sustained yield of timber products, to further the recovery of threatened and endangered species, to provide for clean water, to restore fire-adapted ecosystems, to provide for recreation opportunities, and to coordinate management of lands surrounding the Coquille Forest with the Coqulle Tribe.
+The Draft RMP, accompanied by a Draft EIS, was released in April 2015.
+The Proposed RMP/Final EIS will be released in Spring 2016.

+For more information, the signed ESA Consultation Agreement is available to be read here (PDF).
 To learn more about the intersection between the NEPA planning and ESA Consultation processes, check out the Integrated NEPA and ESA Timeline (PDF).

 Below are the comments received from our federal consulting agencies on the Draft RMP/EIS, including the Environmental Protection Agency (EPA), the Fish and Wildlife Service (FWS), and the National Marine Fisheries Service (NMFS).
 Responses to substantive comments included in these letters will be published in the BLM's Proposed RMP/Final EIS.